 "The sheer quantity of information contained in Emancipation is overwhelming; the impact of page after page of data, stories and lives, and the thousands of detailed, extensive footnotes and documentation is simply overpowering.
 It is a monumental achievement."—Southern University Law Review

 "A remarkable piece of scholarship. . . .
 Emancipation contains a wealth of information previously unknown even to those who consider themselves well-informed about African-American history. . . .
 It will, I am sure, serve as the definitive authority on the history of black lawyers for years to come."—St. Louis Post-Dispatch

-J. Clay Smith, Jr., is Professor of Law and formerly Dean at the Howard University School of Law.
-He has served as President of the Washington Bar Association, as National President of the Federal Bar Association, and was appointed by President Jimmy Carter U.S. Commissioner of the Equal Employment Opportunity Commission, of which he later served as Acting Chairman under President Ronald Reagan.
+J. Clay Smith, Jr. (1942-2018) was Professor of Law and Dean at the Howard University School of Law.
+He served as President of the Washington Bar Association, as National President of the Federal Bar Association, and was appointed by President Jimmy Carter U.S. Commissioner of the Equal Employment Opportunity Commission, of which he later served as Acting Chairman under President Ronald Reagan.
 He is the author of Rebels in Law: Voices in History of Black Women Lawyers and editor of Supreme Justice: Speeches and Writings of Thurgood Marshall, the latter also available from the University of Pennsylvania Press.